The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 igb driver (ec_igb):

-High latency, more than 30% of the ethercat cycle time, can result in lost ethercat frames, which means data are lost.
+High latency, more than 30% of the EtherCAT cycle time, can result in lost EtherCAT frames, which means data is lost.
 High latency of the ecmc_rt thread can be related to:

 Check which driver is in use by running (on the ecmc server):